 If you live or work in the South End and you want to join us in the important work of calling on our elected leaders to fix our unsafe roads, please reach out.
 RVGSS is a member of the Seattle Neighborhood Greenways coalition and the best way to get involved is to join our email list.

-Jason Rock is a Machine Learning Engineer who has lived in Columbia City between Rainier and MLK Way with his wife for more than two years.
+Jason Rock is a machine learning engineer and transportation advocate who has lived in Columbia City between Rainier and MLK Way with his wife for more than two years.
 He is an active member and organizer with Rainier Valley Greenways and Safe Streets.